mosaicnetworks/monetd/docs/install.rst

 Dependencies
 ------------

-The key components of the Monet Hub are written in `Golang <https://golang.org/>`__.
+The key components of the Monet Toolchain, which powers the MONET Hub, are written in `Golang <https://golang.org/>`__.
 Hence, the first step is to install **Go version 1.9 or above**, which is both the programming language and a CLI tool for managing Go code.
 Go is very opinionated and requires `defining a workspace <https://golang.org/doc/code.html#Workspaces>`__ where all Go code resides.
 The simplest test of a Go installation is:

 .. code:: bash

     $ go version

-Monetd uses `Glide <http://github.com/Masterminds/glide>`__ to manage dependencies.
+``monetd`` uses `Glide <http://github.com/Masterminds/glide>`__ to manage dependencies.

 .. code::